Slide 1

 Invited Talks (Past and Upcoming):

 • Dec.
-2024:On Efficient, Controllable, and Physically Plausible Motion Synthesis, Technion.
+2024:On Efficient, Controllable, and Physically Plausible Motion Synthesis, Nvidia.

 • Oct.
 2024:On Efficient, Controllable, and Physically Plausible Motion Synthesis, Meta.